AndyJames11/First-Project/README.md

 [View the live project here.](https://andyjames11.github.io/First-Project/)

 This website is for my Milestone 1 project in my Web Development course with CodeInstitute.
-I decided to create a portfolio site which has a simple landing page, a Cafe style website, and a gallery of photos from my recent cup final football match.
+I decided to create a portfolio site which has a simple landing page, a Cafe style website, and a Gallery of photos from my recent cup final football match.
 The purpose of the site is purely to demonstrate my different skills and I have tried to showcase a variety of different elements and styles in order to show what I am capable of to any potential recruiters down the line.
+I have experimented with different techniques e.g. media queries and collapsible menus which only appear when the page is shrunk.
 In the future I plan to add some more pages to the site for example, one page dedicated to showing off my Discord Bot which I built in JavaScript, and another page with some basic details about me and a link to my CV.

 # User Experience (UX)